Content marketers want to know which blog posts catch users’ attention, push prospects down the sales funnel or convince leads to become customers.

 A few things to remember before you get too excited or disappointed:

-This number is based on single sessions for the selected time frame, and as a result, numbers may overlap.
+- This number is based on single sessions for the selected time frame.
+As a result, numbers may overlap.

-We've estimated our blog’s revenue and ROI.
+So, we've estimated our blog’s revenue and blog ROI.
+Great.
+Fantastic.
 This information is helpful when we internalize it and act on it.

 “At the end of the day, the blog comes down to publishing good content.
 But if it's about proving ROI, blogs need spin to get people to convert,” Silverback Senior SEO Manager Team Leader Mat Ingham says.
 “To drive that, include call to actions and conversion points or put in a way to navigate to conversion points.”